 Out of all the calls I made during the three years I was on Session, two stand out most in my mind.
 Both were with individuals I didn’t personally know.

-I’ve been thinking a lot about the Church lately: what it means to be the Church, how we are the Church, what the Church can (and should) look like in and among the world.
+I’m often thinking about what it means to be the Church, how we are the Church, what the Church can (and should) look like in and among the world.
 I don’t think there is any one model or way to be.
 But it seems, there is only one mission.
 And that mission isn’t making cold calls about money – or anything else.

-I don’t write this to critique stewardship or attendance programs but to ask the deeper question of what the Church is here for.
-Why do we gather together in the same time and place each week rather than just worshipping at home or bouncing from one church to the other?
-Where is it that the church expends its time and angst and would it be something we would want to discuss with Jesus if he showed up to preach at our church this Sunday?
+Why do we gather together in the same time and place each week rather than just worshipping at home or bouncing from one congregation to the other?
+Where is it that the Church expends its time and angst?
+And would it be something we would want to discuss with Jesus if he showed up to preach to us this Sunday?